gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety said,
 accelerating.

-Closer, closer---a periscope popped up out of the head of the bot at the rear of the convoy and twisted around to point at them.
+Closer, closer—a periscope popped up out of the head of the bot at the rear of the convoy and twisted around to point at them.
 Dockety put on another burst of speed.
 As it raced past the bot with the periscope it tossed a rock at the bot's wheels.